tschaens1/Xamarin.Plugin.AudioState/README.md

 OutputRoute CurrentOutputRoute { get; }

 /// <summary>
-/// Returns the current audio output volume.S
+/// Returns the current audio output volume.
 /// </summary>
 /// <param name="outputRoute">The <see cref="OutputRoute"/> to check the output volume on.</param>
-/// <returns>The current audio output volume on the specified (default if null) channel.</returns>
+/// <returns>The current audio output volume on the specified channel.</returns>
 double CurrentOutputVolume(OutputRoute? outputRoute = default(OutputRoute?));

 ```